Introduction to Python for Economics¶

 There is a nice wired article that talks about

-the continued popularity of python
+the continued popularity of python.

-The redmonk rankings put python
+The redmonk rankings put python in the #2 spot!

 The key takeaway from the article: